COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Try to pick a time to talk when both you and your children are feeling calm.
 If possible, have your partner there during the talk, or ask a friend or relative to be with you.

-It's important to find ways that you and your partner can feel close.
 You may not feel interested in sex, especially during your treatment.
 That's okay.
-There are other ways to feel close, such as holding hands or cuddling.
+There are other ways to be intimate.
+It may feel good just to hold hands or cuddle.

 Current as of: